 As discussed above, entertainment expenses are generally nondeductible.
 However, you may continue to deduct 50% of the cost of business meals if you (or an employee) is present and the food or beverages are not considered lavish or extravagant.
-You can deduct 100% of your meal expenses if the meals are food and beverages provided by a restaurant, and paid or incurred after December 31, 2020, and before January 1, 2023.
 The meals may be provided to a current or potential business customer, client, consultant, or similar business contact.